The Special Decontamination Areas and the Intensive Contamination Survey Areas

 On the other hand, in the ICSA, each municipality has been mainly responsible for the decontamination activities, which are well familiar with local circumstances, with financial and technical supports of the national government.

-Part of reasons for this seemed to be that the Tokyo Electric Power Company needed to throw human resources for decommissioning of the Fukushima Daiichi Nuclear Power Plant, and that radioactive materials spread into a wide range of areas, from Tohoku to Kanto Region, that made it difficult for a company to address all the decontamination activities.
+Part of reasons for this seemed to be that the TEPCO needed to throw human resources for decommissioning of the FDNPS, and that radioactive materials spread into a wide range of areas, from the Tohoku to the Kanto Areas, that made it difficult for a company to address all the decontamination activities.

 The Special Decontamination Areas

-Amongst them, the designation of the SDA of Tamura City was lifted in March 2022, together with the lift of designation of the ICSA of the same city.
+Among them, the designation of the SDA of Tamura City was lifted in March 2022, together with the lift of designation of the ICSA of the same city.

-Therefore, the number of the municipalities in the SDA is 10, as of August 2023.
+Therefore, the number of the municipalities in the SDA is 10, as of September 2025.

-In the municipalities in the SDA, the necessary decontamination activities as well as management of waste arising from the activities, have been implemented by the national government (mainly by the Ministry of the Environment), even after lift of evacuation orders.
+In the municipalities in the SDA, the necessary decontamination activities as well as the management of waste arising from the activities, have been implemented by the national government (mainly by the Ministry of the Environment), even after the lift of evacuation orders.

 The Intensive Contamination Survey Areas